 That awakening led to two psychotic breaks with reality, a month apart.
 My body began doing spontaneous yoga kriya that I’d never learned before – I wasn’t doing yoga, the yoga was doing me.

 All kinds of weird and wonderful things happened to me, to my consciousness, at this time.
 Everything was broken open and blasted through.
 The secrets of the universe, of God, of humanity were all revealed.
 And all of the darkness and unaddressed issues of my psyche rose up to torment me with madness – madness of the kind that required commitment to a psych ward.

 Got the certificate to prove it.

 And had to stay put until I’d sufficiently proved my sanity and so was allowed back out into the real world.

 Putting myself back together again was horrendous.
 It was a long, slow, process of integration as I began to make sense of what I’d seen, heard, done, understood and realised.
 And yeah, I can see in hindsight how incredibly dangerous it was to mix yoga, meditation and drugs the way I did.
 Stupid, ignorant, dangerous and could’ve ended far, far worse than it did.

-As Paul Balch explained in the Anatomy of a Yogi workshop I did a few weekends ago, psychiatric institutions are full of people who’ve dabbled in consciousness expansion combined with drugs.
-I was incredibly fortunate to only spend a short time in a psych ward, and to be able to integrate my experience in a meaningful way afterward.
+Psychiatric institutions are full of people who’ve dabbled in consciousness expansion combined with drugs.
+I was incredibly fortunate to only spend a short time in a psych ward and to be able to integrate my experience in a meaningful way afterwards.